LogoPixi’VN

 Here are various ways to load the assets:

-Load the assets before the project starts, this will allow you to start the project only when all the assets are loaded.
-It is suggested to use this procedure only for assets used in the main page or for assets used frequently.
-It is recommended not to exceed 100MB.
+It is possible to load assets at project startup before the player can interact with the project, for example during the startup loading screen.
+It is suggested to use this procedure only for assets used in the main page or for assets used frequently, and not to exceed 100MB.

 import { Assets, sound } from "@drincs/pixi-vn";